 Automatically save a portion of your income.

 With most banks, you can schedule automatic transfers from your checking account into your savings account.
 When you save money automatically, you won’t be tempted to spend it.
 The money that you save can go towards an emergency fund, and then you don’t touch that money unless it’s an emergency.
 If an unexpected medical or family emergency comes up, you can at least be financially prepared.
 It’s better to be prepared than to stress and be scrambling for cash.
 In fact, these aren’t just a money lessons for high school students.
-Everyone should be saving money and have an emergency fund!
+Our credit counseling belief is that everyone should save money and have an emergency fund!

 Understand how to build credit and manage credit cards.